Jamie Moyer: Personal life

 In 1996, Moyer earned a Bachelor of General Studies degree from Indiana University.

 Moyer was married to Karen Phelps, the daughter of former Notre Dame basketball coach Digger Phelps.
 The two were introduced by Harry Caray when Moyer was with the Cubs and Karen was an intern with Cubs broadcast outlet, WGN.
 They were married in a Catholic ceremony and have eight children.
-Moyer and Karen were divorced in 2017.
+Moyer and Karen divorced in 2017.

 Moyer's oldest son Dillon was drafted in the 22nd round of the 2010 MLB draft by the Minnesota Twins but did not sign and instead attended UC Irvine for two years.
 He transferred to UC San Diego for his junior and final year, as he graduated in three years with a major in sociology and minor in education.
-He was drafted in the 38th round of the 2013 MLB draft by the Los Angeles Dodgers and did sign with them.
+He was drafted in the 38th round of the 2013 MLB draft by the Los Angeles Dodgers and signed with them.
 Another son, Hutton, was drafted in the seventh round of the 2015 MLB draft.

-As of 2019, neither remains on a minor league roster.
+In 2000, Moyer and Karen Phelps Moyer founded Eluna, an organization with a mission to help children in distress.